AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 After generating the song, when a secondary creation is needed for separate operations of accompaniment and vocals, pure music accompaniment and clean vocals can be separated.
 The following content can be specified:

-- action: content is `stems`.
+- action: The content is `stems`.
-- audio_id: the ID of the previously generated song.
+- audio_id: The ID of the previously generated song.

 For example, if the ID of the originally generated song is: ec13e502-d043-4eb2-92ee-e900c6da69d1, then the parameters can be set as follows: